User Management

 User Session Management: A Crucial User Management Component

 With online usage rising exponentially, hackers and malicious concerns are constantly trying to hijack sessions to harvest credentials or infiltrate databases.
 It’s no surprise that user session management is becoming a best practice in the SaaS space.
-Let’s take a closer look at the ins and outs of this upcoming methodology.
+Let’s take a closer look at the ins and outs of this upcoming user management methodology.

 What are Session Cookies?